rrich-kray/social-network/README.md

 https://mongoosejs.com/docs/api.html

-With that in mind, three table models constitute the backbone of the application;
+With that in mind, three models constitute the backbone of the application;

-- The user model, which instantiates instances of users in the social network.
+- The User model, which instantiates instances of users in the social network.
 It is based on a schema with the following fields:

   - username: String type, required; must be unique and under 50 characters in length; trimmed.
   - email: String type, required; must be unique and constitute a valid email address.